yuawn/CTF/2019/confidence_teaser/p4fmt/README.md

 [+] cred -> 0xffff99cb021faa80
 [+] cred -> 0xffff99cb021facc0
 ```
-The address will be the same when execute binary every  five times, don't know the reason...
+The address will be the same when execute the binary every five times, don't know the reason...

 ### Exploit
 Generate a p4 binary for kernel memory leak first, then set up loads header of second p4 binary to trigger `_clear_user( bprm->cred + 0x10 , len ); // +0x10 prevent crashing caused by the NULL pointer`.